bbaaxx/big-red-button/README.md

-# Big Red Button:  A Webpack 2 super bloated example
+# Big Red Button:  A Webpack 3 super bloated example

 ### Because I am a big fan of Rube Goldberg

-This repository contains a webpack2 configuration that includes ... well a large stack that I have been able to wire together to achieve the task of displaying a big red button (See dramatic screen shot below).
-The button only exists to be clicked, but you will have to decide what to do when that happens.
+This repository contains a Webpack3 configuration that includes ... well a large stack that I have been able to wire together to achieve the important task of displaying a big red button.
+This button exists only to be clicked on, but you will have the chance to decide what to do when that happens.

 ## What you get? ##